 Neither HostGator or SiteGround get too cheeky with this, but it’s worth bearing in mind that the lowest prices you see a based on the assumption you lock in for years and use no addons.

 |Shared Hosting||$3.95 – $11.95||$2.75 – $5.95|

 |WordPress Hosting||$3.95 – $11.95||$5.95 – $9.95|

 The fact is SiteGround actually has really affordable entry-level plans, but it’s focus is clearly on more lucrative plans higher up the ladder.
 It doesn’t scale as gradually as HostGator does, but if you’re unlikely to go beyond basic plans there’s little to separate the two providers.

 To an extent pitting these two against each other is like comparing apples and oranges.
 Although they’re both hosting providers, their services are in many respects very different.
 Overall, HostGator vs anyone tends to be a win for HostGator, but it’s still worth being clear on what you need from your hosting.

 SiteGround is targeted more pointedly at large sites and customers in need of custom solutions.
-For that they’re actually one of the best around, but otherwise HostGator is likely to be the better fit for your needs.
+For that they’re actually one of the best around.
+SiteGround’s tech support is a cut above’s HostGator’s.
+For beginner site though HostGator is likely to be the better fit.

 Website Builder Expert aims to provide you with honest data.
 That’s why we conduct our own research and obtain direct, personal insight.
 Analyses and graphics in this article are based on authentic sources cross-validated by our in-house experts.